-The accompanying consolidated financial statements include the accounts of Aethlon Medical, Inc. and its wholly owned subsidiary, Aethlon Medical Australia Pty Ltd, as well as its previously majority-owned subsidiary, ESI, which dissolved in September 2022.
+The accompanying consolidated financial statements include the accounts of Aethlon Medical, Inc. and its wholly owned subsidiary, Aethlon Medical Australia Pty Ltd..
 Operations in our Australian subsidiary is recorded in their functional currency.
-The results of operations for our Australian subsidiary are translated from functional currency into U.S. dollars using the current exchange rate on the date the expense was recognized.
+The results of operations for our Australian subsidiary are translated from functional currency into U.S. dollars.
+Expenses originally incurred in U.S. dollars are translated using the exchange rate on the transaction date.
+For expenses in the subsidiary's functional currency, we use the average exchange rate for the period, as it is not practical to determine the exact rate for each transaction date.
 Assets and liabilities are translated using the period end exchange rates.
 The U.S dollar effects that arise from translating the net assets of are recorded in other comprehensive income (loss).
 All significant inter-company transactions and balances have been eliminated in consolidation.
-The consolidated financial statements contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the consolidated financial statements as of and for the fiscal years ended March 31, 2024 and 2023, and the consolidated statement of cash flows for the fiscal years ended March 31, 2024 and 2023.
+The consolidated financial statements contain all normal recurring accruals and adjustments that, in the opinion of management, are necessary to present fairly the consolidated financial statements as of and for the fiscal years ended March 31, 2025 and 2024, and the consolidated statement of cash flows for the fiscal years ended March 31, 2025 and 2024.